Port Jew: Port Jewish widows in the early modern period

 During the early modern period, wives of Port Jew merchants participated in business through their approach of marriage as a business partnership.
 Cheryl Tallan explains how earlier recordings of Jewish women partaking in their husbands’ business dealings can be witnessed in the case recorded by Rabbi Samson in 1216.
 During the seventeenth and eighteenth century, women such as Glickl of Hameln, as read in the “Memoirs of Gluckel of Hameln”, (including both her mother and grandmother) participated in their husbands’ business dealings as Port Jews in Hamburg.
 As was common with many Jewish couples during this period, women had the opportunity to continue their family business after their husbands were deceased.
-As a widow, they received a dowry from their husbands upon their husbands’ death.
+As a widow, they received a dowry from their husband's estate or descendants upon their husbands’ death.
 Through the dowries, Jewish widows were able to continue their husbands’ business dealings and their children’s marriage proposals through the utilization of the business networks established prior to their husbands’ death.